stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 # Introduction

-This document introduces a generalization of the DNS NOTIFY mechanism described in {{!RFC1996}}.

-Traditional DNS notifications, which are here referred to as "NOTIFY(SOA)", are sent from a primary server to a secondary server to minimize the latter's convergence time to a new version of the zone.
+Traditional DNS notifications {{!RFC1996}}, which are here referred to as "NOTIFY(SOA)", are sent from a primary server to a secondary server to minimize the latter's convergence time to a new version of the zone.
 This mechanism successfully addresses a significant inefficiency in the original protocol.

-Today there are several new cases where similar inefficiencies cause significant problems.
-However, just as in the NOTIFY(SOA) case, a new set of notification types will have a major positive benefit by allowing the DNS infrastructure to completely sidestep these inefficiencies.
+Today similar inefficiencies occur in new use cases, in particular delegation maintenance (DS and NS record updates).
+Just as in the NOTIFY(SOA) case, a new set of notification types will have a major positive benefit by allowing the DNS infrastructure to completely sidestep these inefficiencies.
+For additional context, see {{context}}.

-There are no DNS protocol changes introduced by this document.

-There are, however, proposals for how to interpret a wider range of DNS messages that are already allowed (but not used) by the protocol.
+No DNS protocol changes are introduced by this document.
+The mechanism instead makes use of a wider range of DNS messages allowed by the protocol.
+Future extension for further use cases (such as multi-signer key exchange) is possible.

 Readers are expected to be familiar with DNSSEC, including {{!RFC4033}},
 {{!RFC4034}}, {{!RFC4035}}, {{!RFC6781}}, {{!RFC7344}}, {{!RFC7477}},